Soole: Synopsis

-Soole is the story of a Catholic nun named Veronica, played by Adunni Ade who travels from Lagos to Enugu after failing to fund an orphanage home.
-In her journey to Enugu, she opted for a cheap ride option popularly called 'Soole,' where she met different commuters like herself.
-The journey from Lagos to Enugu featured a lot of drama, including an armed robbery attack on their way to Enugu.
+Soole is the story of a Catholic nun named Veronica, played by Adunni Ade, who travels from Lagos to Enugu after failing to fund an orphanage home.
+In her journey to Enugu, she opts for a cheap ride option popularly called 'Soole,' where she meets different commuters.
+The journey from Lagos to Enugu features a lot of drama, including an armed robbery attack on the way to Enugu.

 Premiere

-The premiere took place at the Filmhouse Cinemas IMAX Lekki in Lagos on the 21st, of November 2021.
-The event featured several celebrities, including those that didn't appear in the movie, some of the celebrities present were Kehinde Bankole, Shawn Faqua, Okey Bakassi and a host of others.
+The premiere took place at the Filmhouse Cinemas IMAX Lekki in Lagos on 21 November 2021.
+The event featured celebrities including Kehinde Bankole, Shawn Faqua, and Okey Bakassi.

 Nomination and recognition

-Shawn Faqua was nominated for his role in the Soole movie under the category for Best actor in a comedy (Movie/TV series) at the 2022 Africa Magic Viewers' Choice Awards.
+Shawn Faqua was nominated for his role in Soole in the category Best Actor in a Comedy (Movie/TV Series) at the 2022 Africa Magic Viewers' Choice Awards.